bfxdev/OBS/README.md

 ![Gray scale](pics/apple-mode-2-gray-scale.png)

 The parameter *pixel size* can be used to re-fine the resolution:
 - 0: Exact scaled resolution of the CPC.
 ATTENTION: even if this pixel size mimics perfectly the CPC resolution, it leads to aliasing effects if the resolution of the source is to low.
 For better results it is recommended to increase the filter resolution to e.g. 500% or force it to 768x544.
 - 1: Uses the resolution of the source (if the filter resolution is set to 100%), or the resolution of the filter
 - 2 - 8: Same as 1 but uses blocks of 2x2 pixels if set to 2, 3x3 if set to 3, etc

+As a side-note, with the recommended 768x544 setting, there is no difference between pixel sizes of 0 or 1.
+With full overscan in Mode 1, 384x272 pixels are displayed (half of the original resolution).

-In Mode 1 with pixel size 4:
+The parameter can be used to over-pixelate the display, e.g. in Mode 1 with pixel size 4:

 ![Pixel Size 4](pics/apple-pixel-size-4.png)